robert-hh/owonread/readme.md

    -i ip_addr: IP-Address of the oscilloscope
    -p port : port number, default 3000
    -h print these few help lines

-If the target file name is missing or '-', the data is written to stdout
+If the target file name is missing, the data is written to stdout
 Defaults: type = bmp, skip = 0, get = all, ip_addr = 'owon-tds', port = 3000
 ```
-The script contains a shebang line, so you can start it without typing python3 upfront, if it is tagges as executable.
+The script contains a shebang line, so you can start it without typing python3 upfront, if it is tagged as executable.
 On your system, python3 may be python.

 **Examples:**